Scratch Shockwave (BRS Contest) Original Design / Scratch Built

 (Scratch) Shockwave

-I started by buildin' t' upper half o' Shockwave with t' long SR-71 body tube, arrr, Bullpup canard fins and tail cone, and Echostar/OT nose cone.
+I started by buildin' t' upper half o' Shockwave with t' long SR-71 body tube, Bullpup canard fins and tail cone, and Echostar/OT nose cone.
 Blimey!
-Begad!
 T' tail cone was left unmodified and uncut.
+Blimey!
 T' narrow end o' t' tail cone was inserted into the long BT-50 body tube and glued with plastic cement.
-Blimey!
+Begad!
 Next, I attached t' four Bullpup canard fins 3cm from t' top o' t' body tube.
-Everythin' be set aside to dry before attachin' t' shock cord and 18" chute.
+Everythin' was set aside to dry before attachin' t' shock cord and 18" chute.

 (Scratch) Shockwave